clstokes/pulumi-policy-aws-cost/README.md

 # pulumi-policy-aws-cost

-> :information_source: This proof-of-concept currently only works for the `us-east-1` AWS Region.
+> :information_source: This proof-of-concept currently only works Linux EC2 instances in the `us-east-1` AWS Region.

 ## Usage